-In addition to her extensive coaching experience, Runyan has many years of competitive fencing under her belt.
-She began fencing in Hollywood under legendary coach and Olympian Ralph Faulkner and was then trained by Hall of Fame fencing Master Delmar Calvert as a collegiate fencer at Cal State L.A.
+Runyan has many years of competitive fencing under her belt.
+She began fencing in Hollywood under legendary coach and Olympian Ralph Faulkner and was then trained by Hall of Fame fencing Master Delmar Calvert as a collegiate fencer at Cal State LA.

-She returned to fencing in the mid 1990s and spent several years as a ranked USFA senior fencer in both foil and sabre.
-She trained under Dmitry Guy in sabre and is a three-time Pacific Coast Champion in women's sabre.
-Continuing to compete in both veteran foil and sabre, Runyan has been a member of four Veteran World Fencing Championship teams.
+She returned to fencing in the mid 1990s and spent several years as a ranked USFA senior fencer in both foil and saber.
+Runyan trained under Dmitry Guy in saber and is a three-time Pacific Coast Champion.
+Continuing to compete in both veteran foil and saber, she has been a member of seven Veteran World Fencing Championship teams.